steadylearner/cargo-publish-example/README.md

 - Each struct and enum created from them are completely unrelevant except they have the same fields you define.

 - When you use `private_struct!` and `private_enum!`, you can't use pub keyword in it and others use them.
-[It wouldn't be logical if private struct or private enum can have public fields.](https://doc.rust-lang.org/book/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.html#making-structs-and-enums-public)
+[It wouldn't be logical if a private struct or private enum can have public fields.](https://doc.rust-lang.org/book/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.html#making-structs-and-enums-public)

 - `nested_macro!` is required to use the other macros from this crate.
 It is used to make a macro that creates other macros.